tochilinak/tsa/docs/modes/error-detection-mode.md

 $ java -jar tsa-cli.jar boc --help
 Usage: ton-analysis boc [<options>]

   Options for analyzing a smart contract in the BoC format

 Contract properties:
   -d, --data=<text>  The serialized contract persistent data

+SARIF options:
+  -o, --output=<path>  The path to the output SARIF report file --no-user-errors     Do not report executions with user-defined errors

+TlB scheme options:
+  -t, --tlb=<path>  The path to the parsed TL-B scheme.
+  --no-tlb-checks   Turn off TL-B parsing checks

+Symbolic analysis options:
+  --analyze-bounced-messages  Consider inputs when the message is bounced.
+  --timeout=<int>             Analysis timeout in seconds.

+Analysis target:

+  What to analyze.
+By default, only receivers (recv_interval and recv_external) are analyzed.

+  --method=<int>         Id of the method to analyze --analyze-receivers    Analyze recv_internal and recv_external (default) --analyze-all-methods  Analyze all methods (applicable only for contracts
+                         with default main method)

 Options:
   -i, --input=<path>  The path to the smart contract in the BoC format -h, --help          Show this message and exit
 {% endhighlight %}
 </details>

+By default, TSA analyzes only `recv_internal` and `recv_external`.
+To analyze a specific method, use `--method` option.

 Optionally, it also accepts a [TL-B scheme](https://docs.ton.org/v3/documentation/data-formats/tlb/tl-b-language) for the `recv_internal` method.
 For detailed input format information, use the `--help` argument.
 The output in this mode is a SARIF report containing the following information about methods that may encounter a [TVM error](https://docs.ton.org/v3/documentation/tvm/tvm-exit-codes) during execution:

 - `coverage` field in the report - instruction coverage percentage by the analyzer for the method
-- `decoratedName` and `stmt` - the method id and instruction number where the error may occur, correspondingly
+- `decoratedName` and `inst` - the method id and instruction where the error may occur, correspondingly
 - `text` in a `message` - error code and its type
-- `callFlows` - call stack at the moment of the error occurrence in the form (method id - instruction)
 - `usedParameters` - possible (but not necessarily unique) parameters set causing the error
+  - The parameters might be returned in two formats: `recvInternalInput` and `stackInput`.
+The first one is used when analyzing `recv_internal` method.
 - `gasUsage` - approximate gas usage of the execution when the error occurred

 For more information about error types, see the [Detectors page](../detectors).